LOGIC

 Your overall score will be computed using three methods and you will be assigned a grade based on the best of these methods.

-3. Final scaled to 400 points; no extra credit.
+3. Final worth 100% of grade no extra credit.

-Your best score out of 400 will be converted to a percentage and then a letter grade for the course according to the following scale: [100+:A+] [95-99:A] [90-94:A-] [87-89:B+] [84-86:B] [80-83:B-] [77-79:C+] [74-76:C] [70-73:C-] [65-79:D+] [60-64:D] [0-59:F]
+For PHIL183 students, your overall score will be the best of these three methods and it will be converted to a letter grade according to the following scale: [100+:A+] [95-99:A] [90-94:A-] [87-89:B+] [84-86:B] [80-83:B-] [77-79:C+] [74-76:C] [70-73:C-] [65-69:D+] [60-64:D] [0-59:F]

 Course Format, Assessments, and Attendance